HathorNetwork/hathor-wallet-headless/README.md

 ## How to use?

-Check out the full documentation in the OpenAPI Documentation in `api-docs.js`.
+Check out the full documentation in the OpenAPI Documentation in `api-docs.js` or see below for how to [Evaluate API Docs](#evaluate-api-docs).

 ### Start a wallet